michaelofengend/PenguinDeathMatch/README.md

 # Fall 2022 CS170 Project Skeleton
+An attempt to solve/optimiza an NP-hard problem with a variety of algorithms.

 TO OBTAIN INPUTS: Run solver.py.
 It goes through every possible algorithm that is in the All outputs will be generated in the outputs folder.
 WARNING: This will overwrite existing outputs.